MT-276/MT-276/README.md

 ## Introduction.

 Hi 👋.
 I'm Meit Sant, 17, from India.
 Likes Cricket 🏏, and Python 🐍.
+Just your average teen, High School kid.
+Currently in 12th [CBSE India]
 Nice to meet you. 🤝

 I'm a..
-### Abstract developer
+## Abstract developer
 I create projects which I like.
 Projects that can make my life easier.
-These include Automations and others
+These include Automations and others.\
+Currently my arsenal of projects is not great 😅.
+However I am improving

--- Popular Projects
+#### Popular Projects
 - 🌃 [Dynamic Background Changer](https://github.com/MT-276/Dynamic-Background-Changer)